What are the benefits of using credit cards?

 My credit card issuer recently increased my credit limit.
 Why?

-A bank should not issue a credit card or increase a credit card limit, except upon the written request of the consumer, according to the regulations and circulars issued by SAMA relating to credit cards and mada Debit Cards from The Saudi Investment Bank.
+A bank should not issue a credit card or increase a credit card limit, except upon the written request of the consumer, according to the regulations and circulars issued by The Saudi Central Bank (SAMA) relating to credit cards and mada Debit Cards from The Saudi Investment Bank.

 What happens if someone steals my card and uses it?
 Will I be liable?